This page contains frequently asked questions about Omega Concrete Countertop SealerTM.

 Omega is available for purchase in Canada from Exclusive Concrete in London, ON.
 Please visit www.exclusiveconcrete.com or call 519-282-6495.

-Distributors in Australia and U.K. are coming soon.
+Distribution in the U.K. is coming soon.
 Please contact us to enquire.

 Q: Where can I find the instructions?